Drug-seeking behaviors are common for bored Psychopaths, Somatic Narcissists, and Narcopaths.

 Moreover, however, when and if they begin the habit of manufacturing reasons to visit medical professionals in order to justify drug seeking behavior, take heed.

-A Psychopath who is prone to impulsive behavior and using drugs or alcohol to self-stimulate the deviant pleasure centers in their brain are also more than likely addicted to themes of power, control, sadism, and masochism.
+A Psychopath who is prone to impulsive behavior and using drugs or alcohol to self-stimulate the deviant pleasure centers in their brain is also more than likely addicted to themes of power, control, sadism, and masochism.